Skip to main content

 Don't use too much weight.

-Mistakes to watch for on the Ab Crunch Machine
+When to Use the Ab Crunch Machine

 Using too much weight.